aharden/aharden-puppet_ent_agent/README.md

 #####For AIX/Solaris/Windows OS families:
-These OS's don't support packages; if managing agent installation on them, set package_ensure to the desired version of the PE agent.
+These OS's don't support packages; if managing agent installation on them, set `ensure` to the desired version of the PE agent.

 ####`master`